End of the World Train, Ushuaia (2025): Tickets, Route, Is It Worth It?

 You can pay for the End of the World train ticket by cash (US dollars and EUR are also accepted) or credit or debit card.

-💡: It’s important to purchase also the entrance ticket to the National Park, or else you may not be permitted to board the train.
+💡: It’s also important to purchase the entrance ticket to the National Park, or else you may not be permitted to board the train.
 The Tierra del Fuego National Park entrance ticket price is ARS 30,000.
 Only cash is accepted!

 Once you board the train and enter the Tierra del Fuego National Park, you won’t have another chance to buy a ticket to enter the park.

-TIP: When buying tickets for the End of the World train don’t forget to pay (cash only!) the entrance fee for the Tierra del Fuego National Park or you’ll be denied boarding.
+TIP: When buying tickets for the End of the World train, don’t forget to pay (cash only!) the entrance fee for the Tierra del Fuego National Park, or you’ll be denied boarding.

 Final Verdict: Should You Ride the End of the World Train?